ves011/mqtt-service/README.md

 This class is needed only because android forbids selecting the certificates in the main thread of app.
 In MainActivity certificate selection is done via  **KeyChain.choosePrivateKeyAlias()** which creates its own thread, but in the case the service is started at boot, without UI, the service needs to retrieve the certificates using alias stored in app preferences.
 So a **getCertificate** class implements a thread for this purpose.

+## HeartBeat.java
+Short story of this class and why is needed.
+While testing the app i noticed, when the phone screen is black and no charger connected, the broker disconnect the client app for exceeding timeout.
+Digging further i saw in this case (phone screen black and no charger connected) no PINGREQ/PINGRESP packets are exchanged between the client and broker as per MQTT specifications (every keepalive interval).
+If screen is on (no matter is locked or not) or charger connected PINGREQ/PINGRESP packets are exchanged as expected.